-In March 2020, Surrey County Cricket Club will launch the African Caribbean Engagement (ACE) Programme offering new opportunities for young African-Caribbean cricketers to enter the Club’s performance pathway.
+In March 2020, Surrey County Cricket Club launched the African Caribbean Engagement (ACE) Programme offering new opportunities for young African-Caribbean cricketers to enter the Club’s performance pathway.

 Targeting 11-18 year old boys and girls with sporting potential, the initiative intends to break down barriers for the local African Caribbean community by providing Level 3 ECB qualified cricket coaching, sports science and personal development education, equipment & travel grants as well as chances to meet inspirational role models from their community.